 The addition of some crispy grilled ciabatta bread and peppery rocket or arugula round out the flavours in this delicious main course salad.

-Ham and Cheese Salad with Pickled Peaches.
+Ham and Cheese Salad with a Twist

 If adventures in North African/Persian food defined my winter.
 Then my summer has been all about pickles and salads.